ezsock5/ezsock5/README.md

 3. socks4,sock5

-4. run in windows, used in other devices(iOS,android)
+4. run in windows7-8, used in other devices(iOS,android)